 The conceptual frameworks for the Richard W. Riley College of Education teacher educator programs provide the underlying structure and direction for the unit.
-The overarching theme of the Richard W. Riley College of Education’s conceptual frameworks is “Educator as Leader.”
-The Undergraduate and MAT Frameworks, Teacher as Educational Leader, are similar in their selection of organizing concepts and learning outcomes specific to candidates for initial licensure.
-Learning outcomes in the undergraduate conceptual framework are organized in developmentally progressive levels of Exploratory, Pre-professional, and Professional Stages.
-The MAT framework includes a greater focus on scholarship and subject area competency, concepts more representative of a graduate degree program.
+The teacher education programs at the undergraduate and MAT levels are guided by the outcomes in the Initial Teacher Preparation Unit Standards.
 The Framework for Advanced Programs, Educator as Leader, includes complex outcomes in Leadership, Stewardship, and Scholarship that are suitable for graduate candidates in many educational programs such as administration, counseling, teaching, and school psychology.

-Conceptual Frameworks for Intial Preparation Programs
+Conceptual Framework for Initial Preparation Programs

 Initial Teacher Preparation Unit Standards Framework

 Educator as Leader, A Conceptual Framework for Advanced Programs

 Professional dispositions are attitudes, values, and beliefs that are demonstrated through verbal and non-verbal behaviors as professionals interact with students, clients, colleagues, families, and communities.
 Graduates of the College of Education are expected to uphold the highest standards of the profession as they relate to other professionals and the constituents they serve.